OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/lowfloat.md

 ---
 title: lowfloat
-description: "The LowFloat webpage provides sophisticated tools for retrieving information\
-  \ about top stocks with the lowest float.
-It offers a comprehensive database that\
-  \ includes stocks from Nasdaq, the New York Stock Exchange, the American Stock Exchange,\
-  \ and the Over the Counter Bulletin Board.
-The service not only provides a stock\u2019\
-  s float, but also provides additional key data such as the number of outstanding\
-  \ shares, short interest, and company industry."
+description: The LowFloat webpage provides sophisticated tools for retrieving information about top stocks with the lowest float.
+It offers a comprehensive database that includes stocks from Nasdaq, the New York Stock Exchange, the American Stock Exchange, and the Over the Counter Bulletin Board.
+The service not only provides a stock's float, but also provides additional key data such as the number of outstanding shares, short interest, and company industry.
 keywords:
 - lowfloat
 - stocks